These are the Best True Wireless Earbuds in 2022

 Honorable Mentions

-The Apple AirPods Pro is comparable to Sony WF-1000XM4 in several ways, but if you're looking for the absolute best audio experience, they do fall behind.
-But throw an iPhone into the fray, and the integration that's on offer with these earbuds makes it a whole different ball game.
-Hence, we think the AirPods Pro deserves an honorable mention due to its well-rounded nature and functionality when used in the Apple Ecosystem.
+The second generation of AirPods Pro brings the wearable very close to our winner, the Sony WF-1000XM4.
+Having used both, I can say the AirPods are now more comparable to Sony WF-1000XM4 in terms of audio performance.
+Noise Cancelation is great too!
+These no longer fall behind the Sony's and are a close first.
+And like always, throw an iPhone into the fray, and the integration that's on offer with these earbuds makes it a whole different ball game.

 Best for Fitness